Wednesday, December 3, 2025

 Weather and Packing

 Before we left for our trip, we visited Sierra.
-It's part of the TJX family of brands (TJ Maxx, Marshalls, and HomeGoods), and offer the exact type of clothing were were looking for.
-Brands such as Columbia, Merrill, Spyder, and, The American Outdoorsman fit the bill.
+It's part of the TJX family of brands (TJ Maxx, Marshalls, and HomeGoods) and offers the exact type of clothing we were looking for.
+Brands such as Columbia, Merrill, Spyder, and The American Outdoorsman fit the bill.
 I purchased half a dozen plain, colored t-shirts.
 They weren't the sporty dry-fast shirts you might be used to, though.
 These were much softer and thin.
 I got three or four pair of pants and a hooded, rainproof jacket.

 If you purchase quick-drying clothes, even if you're unfortunate enough to be soaked, you'll still get a couple of days from each outfit if needed.
-While there was a formal night, in general, we didn't see people getting as dressed up for dinner.
-Many times, we'd wear the same outfit we'd worn during our port adventures to dinner that night.
+While there was a formal night on our cruise, in general, we didn't see people getting as dressed up for dinner.
+Often, we'd wear the same outfit we'd worn during our port adventures to dinner that night.
 I highly value comfort over being fancy!

 What I Enjoyed the Most on the Ship